-finnCap, the fast-growing broker and adviser to ambitious companies, enjoyed another successful 12 months and - despite a year of political upheaval and unexpected election results - we've recorded record turnover and profits.
+finnCap, the fast-growing corporate broker and adviser to ambitious companies, enjoyed another successful 12 months and - despite a year of political upheaval and unexpected election results - we've recorded record turnover and profits.
 This performance is a testament to our focus on client service.

 During the year, finnCap added more new and exciting growth companies to its list of corporates.
 These now number 121, establishing finnCap as the clear market leader for broking services to ambitious companies.
 We also maintained our leading positions in the technology and life sciences sectors.